LeoAntunesBrombilla/readspacev2/README.md

-Certainly!
-Integrating unit testing as a major goal aligns well with the clean architecture principles.
-Here's an updated README with an emphasis on unit testing and a note on adhering to the clean architecture:

----

 ## ReadSpace Backend

 ReadSpace is a backend service built with Go using the Gin framework.
 The project adheres to the principles of clean architecture, ensuring a clear separation of concerns, scalability, and maintainability.